sesam-io/ais-integration/README.rst

 Searching the processed AIS data with Elasticsearch
 ===================================================

-The next morning I qauickly set up Elasticsearch by pulling its official Docker image:
+The next morning I quickly set up Elasticsearch by pulling its official Docker image:

 ::